Use case #1COVID-19 data

 - COVID-19 US state level data by the New York Times

-If you want to learn more, register for our free webinar on June 2, 2020 at 4pm CEST where we will give a live demonstration of EdelweissData™ used for managing COVID-19 data.
+If you want to learn more, you can listen into the recorded webinar from 2 June 2020, where we gave a live demonstration of EdelweissData™ used for managing COVID-19 data: https://youtu.be/081Zhg1lkmM.

 Use case 1